msuscens/Kitty-Masters/README.md

     c.
 Update Truffle tests (kittyMarketplace_test.js) so that the 'pausable' functional tests are executed (no longer skipped) and check they pass.

+13. Add test for KittyMarketplace to check it maintains access to an upgraded KittyContract.
+Update all tests to use deepStrictEqual() and remove all redundant comments.
+Update website's contractInterface (abi.js and interface.js files) with latest abi and (deployed) contract addresses.